GlitchSecure/website/_pages/capterrademo.md

 # Team Section
 team-title: "Meet the founder"
 #eam-subtitle: "Founded in 2022, and based in Canada, GlitchSecure is a bootstrapped startup founded by an industry expert who is passionate about delivering the best results through their craft and software."
-founder-bio: "Jade is an Offensive Security Ceritifed Professional (OSCP) with both a strong technical background and a history of technical leadership.
+founder-bio: "Jade is an Offensive Security Certified Professional (OSCP) with both a strong technical background and a history of technical leadership.
 They are deeply passionate about securing the web and are dedicated to building a company that puts the very people who help grow it first. <!--<br><br> They can't do it all alone, so they've assembled a hand selected team of experts who are equally passionate and skilled to help further this mission.--><br>  <a class=\"hover:underline text-base\" href=\"https://linkedin.com/in/GlitchWitch\"> Connect on LinkedIn -></a>"

 # Investors